raaron/pydroid/README.md

 ###Python packages (available via pip)
 If you have pip installed (on Ubuntu: 'sudo easy_install pip'), you can use the following commands to install new packages into 'libs/python27':

-    ./pydroid_pip_install package_name
+    pydroid pip install package_name

 Be sure, to use the "Complete Deployment" method for the next deployment!

-###Other libraries (located in framework/libs)
+###Other libraries
-The following command adds an additional library to your project (the specified library_name must be present in the folder "framework/libs"):
+The following command adds an additional library to your project (you can list the available libraries using the autocompletion by hitting 'TAB' after 'pydroid add library'):

-    ./add_library library_name
+    pydroid add library library_name

 Get information and status of your project